-We will use health equity assessments to understand inequality and inequities in access, experience and outcomes and develop targeted programmes to address the gaps.

-We will take a collaborative approach to develop consistent outreach provision of health services.

-We will redesign existing care pathways by including additional provisions with the help of alternate providers to help deliver the services for people who need it closer to home with appropriate use of the better care fund plan.
+- We will use health equity assessments to understand inequality and inequities in access, experience and outcomes and develop targeted programmes to address the gaps. - We will take a collaborative approach to develop a consistent model of 'outreach' and 'in-reach' provision of services with a better mobilisation of resources to improve access. - We will redesign existing care pathways by including additional provisions with the help

-We will work collaboratively to support people to have timely access to services and triage people through appropriate pathways to overcome delays in health and social care support.

-Work to be carried out for a collective system approach to resolve bed capacity issues for people with changing mental health status.
+- of alternate providers to help deliver the services for people who need it closer to home with appropriate use of the better care fund plan. - We will work collaboratively to support people to have timely access to services and triage people through appropriate pathways to overcome delays in health and social care support. - We will work to take a collective system approach to resolve bed capacity issues for people with changing mental health status.

-Ambition 10 - To be accepted and valued simply for who they are
+Ambition 10 - To be accepted and valued simply for who you are